mjfadaee/PIC-EVENTIC/README.md

 # PICA-EVENTIC
-A prototype for LemonStand's potential machine learning feature.
+A prototype for Shopify/LemonStand's potential machine learning feature.

 The goal of thid prototype was to show potential machine learning and data mining features for LemonStand ecommerce software platform.
 Between, ecommerce websites, association rule learning method is one of the most common machine learning methods being used as most retailers prefer to always have an extra recommendation for their customers.